-New Lenox was originally home to Native Americans, oak trees, butternuts and walnuts.
+New Lenox was originally home to Native Americans, oak, hickory and butternut tree savannahs.
 Wildflowers filled the woods that surrounded Hickory Creek.
-The first settlers who came to the community made their homes at Gougar Crossing, or what is now Gougar Road and Route 30.
-Settlers came from the north and east, from the Kankakee River, the Des Plaines River and then on to Hickory Creek.
-The first name of the community was Van Horne Point.
-The village was platted in 1858.
-The town was laid out between Cedar Road on the east and the campgrounds on the west, between Walnut [Haven] Avenue on the south and Hickory Creek on the north.
+The first settlers who came to the area made their homes at Gouger Crossing, now Gouger and Rt.
+30. Settlers followed the Kankakee and Des Plaines Rivers to Hickory Creek.
+The original name of the community was Van Home Point.
+The Village was platted in 1858 including the area between Cedar Road and the campgrounds (now the United Methodist Church property) and from Hickory Creek to Walnut (now Haven) Street.

 New Lenox Historical Society